AlibabaCloudDocs/sls/intl.en-US/Developer Guide/API Reference/Logstore related APIs/GetHistograms.md

 x-log-signaturemethod: hmac-sha1
 ```

-The value of the Host parameter consists of a project name and an endpoint.
-You must specify a project name for the Host parameter.
+The value of the Host parameter consists of a project name and Log Service endpoint.
+You must specify a project in the Host parameter.

 ## Request parameters